ssbc/ssb-keys/README.md

 decrypt a message encrypted with `box`.
 If the `boxed` successfully decrypted, the parsed JSON is returned, if not, `undefined` is returned.

+### ssbSecretKeyToPrivateBoxSecret(keys)

+Convert from the ed25519 secret key (ssb secret key type) to the curve25519 key type that is used by `private-box`.

 ### LICENSE

 MIT